 I am going to have to answer that from a business perspective since that’s what we do – it’s about marketing.
 It’s about giving yourself that point of differentiation.
 It’s about being able to say to your clients that you are on the cutting edge of science and organizing your business from that perspective, and so I think that‘s the one angle to take it from as it gives you that competitive edge

 I would say that, as with any helping professional, your first and primary obligation is to do no harm, and we have compelling evidence that applying shock either systematically or randomly to domestic dogs increases their general level of stress and discomfort.
-So given that knowledge, there simply is no ethical rational for using them.
+So given that knowledge, there simply is no ethical rationale for using them.

 Malena DeMartini Price: